naddison36/tx2uml/examples/README.md

 The first `multihopBatchSwapExactOut` call is a good example of how multi dimensional parameters are displayed.
 The `swapSequences` is a two dimensional array of `Swap` structures which contains different properties of different types.

-For larger transactions like this, svg is a better output than the default png file format.
+For larger transactions like this, svg is a better output than the png file format.
 Use the `--outputFormat` or `-f` options to specify the `png`, `svg` or `puml` formats.
 The `--outputFileName` or `-o` option will specify the file to write the output to.
 In the below example, the output file will be `balancerSwap.svg` in the folder `tx2uml` was run from.